arista/rmodel/README.md

 In RModel this is activated by the "followImmutable" method.
 Calling this method generates and returns a deep clone of the specified object and its descendants.
 The method is also passed a listener function that will be called when the RModel object is modified - with each modification, a new version of the object is generated and passed to that listener function.

-In this example, we'll keep a history array of all the values that have been generated, to prove that the produced objects really are immutable:
+In this example, we'll keep a history array of all the values that have been generated, to prove that each mutation of the RModel value really does result in a new object.

 ```